direct to content

 History

-In July 1977, this tanker was under tow by the small Japanese tug the Kiyo Maru 2, on its way from Greece to the scrapyards in the Far East.
+In July 1977, the tanker named Antipolis was under tow by the small Japanese tugboat Kiyo Maru 2, while on its way from Greece to a scrapyard in the Asia.
+The tugboat also had another vessel in tow, the derelict tanker Romelia.
 The tug approached Table Bay in the teeth of a North Westerly gale.
-The Port Captain at Cape Town advised them not to enter Table Bay as he thought the weather was worsening and he was worried that the tanker would not have enough sea room.
+The Port Captain at Cape Town advised them not to enter Table Bay as he thought the weather was worsening and he was worried that the tankers would not have enough sea room.

-During the afternoon, as the tug approached Robben Island with the gale now blowing harder than ever, the rope between the Antipolis and the tug snagged on the sea bed.
+During the afternoon, as the tug approached Robben Island with the gale now blowing harder than before, the tow line between the Antipolis and the tug snagged on the sea bed.
 All attempts to free it failed.

-The Antipolis ended up driven ashore by fifty knot winds at Oudekraal on the Cape Peninsula, where it stayed.
+The Antipolis ended up driven ashore by fifty knot winds at Oudekraal on the Cape Peninsula, where the ship remained ever since.
+The line to the Romelia was also cut by the crew to avoid the loss of the tugboat and she ran ashore at Sunset Rocks.

 Description